wbswbs/gitlib/README.md

 [![Build Status](https://secure.travis-ci.org/gitonomy/gitlib.png)](https://travis-ci.org/gitonomy/gitlib)

-This branch was forked from teh original repository, to fix the Problems with the Symfony Process Versions.
+This branch was forked from the original repository, to fix the Problems with the Symfony Process Versions.

 The Branch ist dev-wbs